Protection of industrial designs and models: challenging prior disclosure and available defense mechanisms

-The criteria for novelty and recognizability in industrial designs
+The criteria of novelty and public disclosure for the protection of industrial designs and models

-When it is possible to defend against pre-disclosure.
+When it is possible to defend and challenge a case of prior disclosure of the design

 Index: